wasicsop/RaspiPrometheusSensorResourceExporter/README.md

 ---

-## Updating the Arduino Sketch on RPICT
+# Step 7:Updating the Arduino Sketch on RPICT
 1. Check the current firmware version:
    ```bash
    lcl-show-header.py